elijahc/cugammadex/docs/r/nora.md

 # Non-OR Anesthesia (NORA)
 ## Overview
 More and more, anesthesia providers are asked to care for patients outside of traditional OR settings.
-This Non-Operating Room Anesthesia (NORA) rotation exposes you to these environments where anesthesia is provided to complex patients (GI, CV, IR, MRI, CT).
+This Non-Operating Room Anesthesia (NORA) rotation exposes you to these environments where anesthesia is provided to complex patients (GI, EP, IR, MRI, CT).
 In the past, the proceduralist provided the sedation, but has become not always adequate or safe as the complexity and acuity of patients continues to increase.
 As more advanced and complex procedures are introduced with ever-expanding indications and sicker patients, the need for Anesthesia services increases.
 Patients who previously were considered poor candidates for high-risk invasive procedures are now receiving these equally high-risk but minimally invasive procedures.
 Coordinating patient care in these settings is a challenge, not only because of the type of procedures and patient population, but also due to working with different non-OR team members in an unfamiliar environment, often lacking equipment anesthesia providers are accustomed to in the OR.

 Cases may or may not start strictly on-time because of the coordination of other providers and specific equipment.
 As always, try to be available and ready for when they do decide to start the case.
 One dedicated anesthesia tech covers the NORA cases; however, they are typically also turning over rooms in the main OR.
 If you need special equipment, collect it for your first case, or notify them early on.
 Communication is incredibly important as you will be engaging with different RNs and physicians.
 Ask questions and make your needs known.
 For your daily assignment, please refer to the daily schedule email sent out.
 Sometimes, you will have to look past the cover sheet into the actual room assignments.
 Occasionally, your room assignment with be listed on the preprocedure tab in the top right along with the name of the procedure being done.